 The Difference Between Lien Waivers and “No Lien Clauses”

-This is different from a lien waiver, which is executed by parties after a payment is due, wherein the party waives the right to file a lien for the work that is being paid for.
+This is different from a lien waiver which comes after the work has been performed and is only signed by parties after a payment is due, wherein the party waives the right to file a lien for the work that is being paid for.

 Now that you know some lien waiver background information, it’s time to turn to the instrument itself…and this where lien waiver management gets enormously confusing.
 While a few states create mandatory lien waiver forms, the majority of states do not, which leaves the parties to grapple about what these documents should and should not say.

 Only 12 states have statutory requirements for lien waiver forms, which are highlighted on this color-coded map, below.

 Click on each state’s link to see the Lien Waiver FAQs for that state.
 You can also download all of the waiver forms used in each state, all for free.

 |Arizona Waiver FAQs||Mississippi Waiver FAQs|